zannatin-tazri/Graphic-design-school-client/README.md

 Users granted admin privileges have additional access to manage specific parts of the website:

 ### 1. Work Gallery
-- Admin can sees an extra button: **Manage Work Gallery** at the bottom of the title "Work gallery"
+- Admin can sees an extra button: **Manage Gallery** at the bottom of the title "Work gallery"
 - Features on the Manage Page:
   -  Add new gallery items (Photo, Title, Subtitle)
     - Delete existing gallery items